tigh-latte/presentations/go-bdd/presentation.md

 ```

 ---
-# Running randomly
+# Random execution order

-Scenarios can be executed in a random order using `--godog.random`, ensuring tests are not dependent on one another
+Scenarios can be executed in a random order using `--godog.random`, helping to ensure that our tests' states are independent.

 <!-- stop -->